youcef-zahar/Teraform/README.md

-# Teraform
+# Terraform Practice

-This repository to learn Teraform IaC
+This repository is for learning Terraform and GitHub on AWS cloud.